 958 959 - Being in the community in clothing unusual for a child i.e. inappropriate for age, or borrowing clothing from older people 960 - Relationship with a significantly older partner 961 962 - Accounts of social activities, expensive clothes, mobile phones or other possessions with no plausible explanation of the source of necessary funding 963 964 - Persistently missing, staying out overnight or returning late with no plausible explanation 965 966 - Returning after having been missing, looking well cared for despite having not been at home 967 - Having keys to premises other than those known about 968 969 - Low self- image, low self-esteem, self-harming behaviour including cutting, overdosing, eating disorder, promiscuity 970 - Truancy / disengagement with education 971 - Entering or leaving vehicles driven by unknown adults 972 973 - Going missing and being found in areas where the child/young person/young adult has no known links; and/or 974 975 - Possible inappropriate use of the internet and forming on-line relationships, particularly with adults/other adults.
-976 977 179.
-These behaviours themselves do not indicate that an Individual is being trafficked, but should be considered as indicators that this may be the case.
-978 Child abduction and community safety incidents 979 980 981 982 983 984 9.180.
-Child abduction is the unauthorised removal or retention of a minor from a parent or anyone with legal responsibility for the child.
-Child abduction can be committed by parents or other family members; by people known but not related to the victim (such as neighbours, friends and acquaintances); and by strangers.
-Other community safety incidents in the vicinity of a school can raise concerns amongst children and parents, for example, people loitering nearby or unknown adults engaging children in conversation.
-985 986 9.181.
-As children get older and are granted more independence (for example, as they start walking to school on their own), it is important they are given practical advice on how to keep themselves safe.
-Many
+976 977 themselves do not indicate that an Individual is being trafficked, but should be ators that this may be the case.
+978 Child abduction and community safety incidents 979 980 981 982 983 984 responsibility for tl people known but strangers.
+Other c the unauthorised removal or retention of a minor from a parent or anyone with legal ne child.
+Child abduction can be committed by parents or other family members; by not related to the victim (such as neighbours, friends and acquaintances); and by ommunity safety incidents in the vicinity of a school can raise concerns amongst nts, for example, people loitering nearby or unknown adults engaging children in 985 986 987 988 989 on their own), it is schools provide out 991 Modern slavery and the National Referral Mechanism 992 993 994 Exploitation can tal compasses human trafficking and slavery, servitude and forced or compulsory labour. ke many forms, including: sexual exploitation, forced labour, slavery, servitude, forced removal of organs.
+995 996 modern slavery, there is a perception that this is taking place overseas.
+The stes that tens of thousands of slaves are in the UK today.
+997 998 being forced to work in restaurants, nail bars, car washes and harvesting fruit, or foods have all been slaves 'hiding in plain sight' within the U.K and rescued from